EfeKN/Learn-Smart/README.md

 2. * `backend\Scripts\activate` for Windows
    * `source backend/bin/activate` for Mac

-3. `cd backend && mkdir upload_files chats`.
+3. `cd backend && mkdir files chat_histories`.
 This is where the file uploads are stored (for now).

 4. `pip install -r requirements.txt`